 As an Aussie expat living in the UK with 2 children under 4 years old, the pull to get back home regularly to show off the kids/get some help with babysitting have the kids spend some quality time with their grandparents, cousins, and uncles and aunts is very strong.
-I’ve done the London to Sydney flight with the kiddiewinks a few times now.
+I’ve done the London to Sydney long-haul flight with children a few times now.
 Sometimes with my husband.
 Sometimes on my own.
 Sometimes with just Gammon.
 Sometimes with both Gammon and Chips.

 In fact, seeing as the flight one way to Australia is at least 24 hours of flying time in the air, I reckon I’ve clocked up at least 144 hours of juvenile aviation adventures.
 Do I get a medal for that?
 Or some extra bonus Frequent Flyer points?
 Or at least a free one of those natty little small-scale models of the Airbus A380 that you can buy in the back of the airline’s Duty Free magazine?

 No, unfortunately all I get is guaranteed tired, red eyes like a rabbit with Myxomatosis, a temper shorter than Tom Cruise’s trouser leg, a nappy change bag that looks like it’s been hanging on a fence post during Hurricane Katrina, and quite a few surreptitious, yet entirely obvious eye rolls and tuts from nearby childless passengers.

 But what I can do, in the spirit of true Zen-like altruism, is pass on a few survival tips that I’ve learned from my experiences for those new to long-haul flying with children.
 So, here is my top 10.

 1. Take your buggy right up to the aircraft door